neikusc/Kaggle_Driver_Telematics_Analysis/README.md

 are randomly chosen, one trip from these drivers is chosen, labelled as 0, and added to above training set.
 This set then fitted by using LR model, fitting result then be applied back on 200 trips of driver_001.
+* Need run an experiment to search for an optimum  of numNeg

-For fast running.
+* For fast running.
 I try first with logistic regression.
 Score obtained 0.75360
+*

 ### How to generate the solution
-Just run "python main_lr.py"
+* Just run "python main_lr.py"
+* Deep Learning approach using Neon: I succeeded to run for single driver.
+But I could not solve a bug with gen_backend.
+File main_neon.py contains code finding probilities for single driver.
+For all drivers, code will be implemented as the same as file main_lr.py

 ### Settings in __main_
 * num_cores: allow multiprocessing N jobs